 Sleights’ oldest children are in Leaders.
 These are school Years 5 or 6.
-Children in Leaders are taught by Miss Stubbs and are supported by Mrs Creek and Mrs Wood.
+Children in Leaders are taught by Mrs Walker and are supported by Mrs Creek.

 Children in Leaders are between nine and eleven years old.
 Being a Leader means lots of responsibility, such as monitor jobs around the school.
-In addition, children have their SATs tests at the end of Year 6.
-This demonstrates the progress children have made during their time in Key Stage Two.
+In September 2019, the Leaders moved into their new classroom, which is a very beautifully decorated prefab building.

 Hello all – Finley and Maddie here.
 This week has been busy in leaders.
 In English, we have planned and began writing a newsletter on Fair Trade and how it helps farmers in the poor region of the world.
 In maths, year 6 have been doing algebra (which has been quite a challenge) and Year 5 have been learning about graphs.
 This week in P.E, we have been playing volleyball, which was quite difficult for some of us.
 We have been learning different techniques to volley the ball and to serve.